a145789/vscode-quick-useState/README.md

-# react-quick-usestate README
+# react-quick-useState README

-This is the README for your extension "react-quick-usestate".
+This is the README for your extension "react-quick-useState".
 After writing up a brief description, we recommend including the following sections.

 ## Features